markstringer-dti/markstringer-dti.github.io/dti.md

 We could and should have been doing this right from the beginning.
 And in the most extreme circumstances after a lot of time and expense, under threat of legal action, we kind of were.

-So, seventy five years ago, it would have been great for us to really get the hang of delivering software projects.
+So, seventy-five years ago, it would have been great for us to really get the hang of delivering software projects.
 Still, better late than never.
 Because being good at writing software has never been a more important competitive advantage.
 Being good at doing it in a timely manner has never been more valuable.
 Being good at putting software that people want to use in the hands of users, has become a way of, literally, conquering the world.

 As Marc Andreessen pointed out more than ten years ago, software is eating everything.
 Since he wrote that article, software has increased its appetite.
 It's taken huge bites out of sex and dating, politics, social life, music and television.
-Some companies are really good at developing software - Amazon, Facebook, Google, Alibaba.
+Some companies are good at developing software - Amazon, Facebook, Google, Alibaba.
 And some of those companies are now more powerful than some governments.

 So, if you're interested in being good at something, or world domination, getting good at developing and delivering software is worth a look.

 But ironically, the craft of managing software delivery doesn't seem to be so susceptible to being eaten by software.
+It remains a resolutely human pursuit.

 ### Why me?
 So why should you listen to me?
 Well, I've been working in the software development industry since 1994.
 First as a developer, writing software for oil companies, the military and then a new-fangled thing called the internet.
 Then I worked as a researcher, first for Xerox, then for Cambridge University.